e4c6/yemeksepeti_api/README.md

 # Yemeksepeti API
-This repository containst the code for Yemeksepeti unofficial API.
+This repository contains code for Yemeksepeti unofficial API.
 The project aims to help provide educators/researchers with the tools they need to gather data and demonstrate analysis methodologies with real-world datasets.
 The API interactions has been reverse enginereed from the mobile client.
 You can search provinces, areas, restaurants and get reviews for restaurants using this code.

 # Quickstart